ramzibou0735/aerial-autonomy-stack/README.md

 # `Ctrl + b`, then `d` in each terminal once done
 ```

+> Even on a low-mid range laptop (i7-11 with 16GB RAM and RTX3060), AAS can simulate 3 drones with camera and LiDAR at 70-80% of the wall-clock
+>
 > Once "Ready to Fly", one can takeoff and control from QGroundControl's ["Fly View"](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/fly_view/fly_view.html)

 ![worlds](https://github.com/user-attachments/assets/45a2f2ad-cc31-4d71-aa2e-4fe542a59a77)